The role of an innovation manager is defined by the skills needed to embrace disruption and manage change.

-Let’s look at five skillsets that are essential for building an innovative work culture.
+Here are the five skill sets that are essential for building an innovative work culture.

 Innovation managers should have a clear understanding of how their organization works.
 Knowing the practicalities of day-to-day operations as well as the technology those operations need to function is crucial to implementing new ideas.
 It makes navigating challenging situations and assessing ideas easier.

-Innovation managers are almost always involved in multiple projects at once, and the ability to keep work moving on each of them enables change across many different areas of an organization.
+Innovation managers are almost always involved in multiple projects at once.
+The ability to keep work moving on each of them enables change across many different areas of an organization.

 This calls for excellent communication and planning skills.
 Innovation managers are required to design project plans according to the expectations of major stakeholders.
 They keep everyone informed of progress and challenges along the way.